mmul-it/training/Workshops/Argo-CD/Stage-Bonus-Argo-CD-Webhook-Sync.md

-# Argo CD Workshop - Stage 5
+# Argo CD Workshop - Webhook synchronization

 This bonus stage explores how to configure a Git hook to force the synchronization of an application.